yu-lab-vt/ITEC/README.md

 ### Preparation

-1. Code Download
+1. **Code Download**

    Download the full code of ITEC on github.
 Then unzip it to your working directory.

-2. MATLAB Installation
+2. **MATLAB Installation**

    Download the complete version of MATLAB (R2022b after is recommended)

    When downloading MATLAB, please include at least the following toolboxes: `Image Processing Toolbox`,`Statistics and Machine Learning Toolbox`,`Parallel Computing Toolbox`.
-Or you may install those applications afterwards.
+You can also install these toolboxes afterwards.

-   A download tutorial for MATLAB can be found in [MATLAB Installation.md](documents/MATLAB%20Installation.md).
+   A download tutorial for MATLAB can be found in [MATLAB Installation](documents/MATLAB%20Installation.md).

-3. Data Preparation
+3. **Data Preparation**

    ITEC supports input in TIFF format, with each frame stored as an independent TIFF file.

-### Start ITEC Program
+### Start ITEC

 For MATLAB with a graphical user interface(GUI), run `ITEC.mlapp` under `.../ITEC-master/src/` directory with MATLAB to start the interface.

-For remote users, please first follow the guide in ***Set Path and Parameters*** to tune your parameters in `.../ITEC-master/src/params.csv`. then run the `demo.m` using the following commands:
+For remote users, please first follow the guide in ***Set Path and Parameters*** to tune your parameters in `.../ITEC-master/src/params.csv`.
+Then run the `demo.m` using the following commands:

 ```
 cd YOUR_FOLDER/ITEC-master/src/
-nohup matlab -nodisplay -nosplash -nodesktop <demo.m >outinfo.txt &
+nohup matlab -nodisplay -nosplash -nodesktop <demo.m>outinfo.txt &
 ```

 ### Set Path and Parameters

-For MATLAB GUI users, please view **Set Path and Parameters (with GUI interface)** to tune your parameters.
+For MATLAB GUI users, please refer to **Set Path and Parameters (with GUI interface)** to tune your parameters.

-For remote users, please unfold **Set Path and Parameters (with parameter table)**.
+For remote users, please refer to **Set Path and Parameters (with parameter table)** to tune your parameters.

+We provide [Examples](examples/Readme.md) of zebrafish embryo development data along with corresponding parameters, which users can directly download and run.

 <details>
 <summary> Set Path and Parameters (with GUI interface) </summary>